-1.2 OVERVIEW OF THE DISTRICT'S COUNTYWIDE DRAINAGE RESPONSIBILITIES runoff during extreme rain events.
+1.2 OVERVIEW OF THE DISTRICT'S COUNTYWIDE DRAINAGE RESPONSIBILITIES

+The District is tasked with providing and managing drainage throughout the County, taking into consideration the responsibilities of those other entities which have certain concurrent jurisdiction.
+In general, most of the District's drainage system, which include the natural bayous, creeks and gullies, are at maximum capacity for the conveyance of stormwater runoff during extreme rain events.
 Additionally, riverine and tidal conditions can have a dramatic limiting effect upon drainage within the County.
 For these reasons, the District must ensure that new development does not negatively affect or worsen drainage in the area of the new development, as well as areas upstream and downstream of the new development.